Study Process

 Outreach Activities

 While key points of stakeholder engagement and public outreach activities are planned during the study, public feedback is encouraged and will be collected throughout the process.
-To receive study newsletters and public meeting invitations at key milestones, to register for the study contact list.
+To receive study newsletters and public meeting invitations at key milestones, sign up Sign Up takes you to the feedback page in the website. to register for the study contact list.
 Individuals can also stay informed about the study’s progress by visiting this regularly updated website.

 Next Steps